 Before co-founded Japan Innovation Network, Mr. Nishiguchi was an Executive Managing Director of Innovation Network Corporation of Japan (INCJ), Japan’s largest public-private investment fund with a $20 billion investment capacity, after his post as a Worldwide Partner at Mercer.
 He also worked as professional staff at the World Bank Group in Washington, DC.
 Mr. Nishiguchi is concurrently serving as Independent Director of PERSOL HOLDINGS, President of Japan Bosai Platform, Executive Senior Innovation Advisor of the United Nations Development Programme (UNDP) as Professor at Sophia University, Tokyo.
 He holds an MBA from Kellogg Management School at Northwestern University and a BA from Sophia University.

-Since 2013, Mr. Nishiguchi has provided his expertise on innovation management to Executive, middle, and junior management in many leading Japanese corporations and international organizations.
-He also has his focuses on collaboration with start-ups worldwide.
+Mr. Nishiguchi provides his expertise on innovation management to Executive, middle, and junior management in many leading Japanese corporations and international organizations.
+He also focuses on collaboration with start-ups worldwide.

-As the chairperson of the Japan Mirror Committee of TC279, which has published ISO56002 in 2019, Mr. Nishiguchi has been committed to international standardization of innovation management systems.
+As the Japan Mirror Committee chairperson of TC279, which has published ISO56002 in 2019, he has been committed to international standardization of innovation management systems.
 He is an Innovation Management Professional certified by RISE (Research Institute of Sweden AB).

-Mr. Nishiguchi also manages an open innovation platform co-founded with UNDP, “SDGs Holistic Innovation Platform (SHIP) ” that aims the achievement of the SDGs with private sector resources and technologies.
+He also manages an open innovation platform co-founded with UNDP, “SDGs Holistic Innovation Platform (SHIP),” aiming to achieve the SDGs through innovation activities with the private sector.

 Prior to joining JIN as a full-time Executive Director in March 2019, Mr. Matsumoto was the Vice President of NineSigma Japan, and the Senior Manager of the Open Innovation Department of Osaka Gas Co., Ltd. He also holds posts of Professor in the Business Engineering Graduate School of Osaka University as well as in the Engineering Graduate School of the Osaka Institute of Technology.